Kramer Levin Naftalis & Frankel: History

-The firm's current name, Kramer Levin Naftalis & Frankel LLP, resulted from personnel changes over a number of years, including Nickerson leaving to join the federal bench of the Eastern District of New York; Lou Lowenstein leaving to join the faculty of Columbia Law School; Gary P. Naftalis and Ezra G. Levin becoming name partners; and Marvin E. Frankel, a former Southern District of New York judge, joining the firm.
+The firm's current name, Kramer Levin Naftalis & Frankel LLP, resulted from personnel changes over 1978–1983, including Nickerson leaving to join the federal bench of the Eastern District of New York, Lou Lowenstein leaving to join the faculty of Columbia Law School, and Ezra G. Levin and former Southern District of New York judge Marvin E. Frankel each becoming name partners, as did Gary P. Naftalis, a decade later.

-From 2000–2007, Kramer Levin was the exclusive U.S. referral firm to U.K. firm Berwin Leighton Paisner (BLP), meaning BLP would exclusively refer its clients to Kramer Leven for U.S. cases.
+From 2000–2007, Kramer Levin was the exclusive U.S. referral firm to U.K. firm Berwin Leighton Paisner (BLP), meaning BLP would exclusively refer its clients to Kramer Levin for U.S. cases.
 The alliance was then changed to "preferred firm" status, meaning that the two firms would still collaborate but without exclusive referrals.
 There was speculation that the referral relationship was intended to become a merger.

 In April 2012, anti-Muslim author Robert Spencer was scheduled to speak at the Kramer Levin offices about his book Did Muhammad Exist?
 An Inquiry Into Islam's Obscure Origins, but the firm canceled the event in response to pressure by the Council on American-Islamic Relations (CAIR).

+Merger with Herbert Smith Freehills

+In November 2024, Kramer Levin announced it would merge with Herbert Smith Freehills to form a fully-integrated firm.
+In April 2025, the firms announced that their partnerships had voted in favor of merger, and completion of the merger took place on 1 June 2025.
+The firm is now known as Herbert Smith Freehills Kramer.